-The National Council for Behavioral Health invites you to apply for a new learning opportunity designed to enhance professional social work responses to the current opioid epidemic and other addiction-related consequences in individuals, families and communities.
+The National Council for Mental Wellbeing has a learning opportunity designed to enhance professional social work responses to the current opioid epidemic and other addiction-related consequences in individuals, families and communities.

 Social workers are the bedrock of behavioral health services in this country, and this workforce plays an important role in addressing addiction and addiction-related issues in the populations they serve.
 As such, it is imperative that social workers understand the current theoretical frameworks, evidence-based interventions, and the numerous resources by which individuals with opioid use disorder can be supported.

 In partnership with New York Community Trust and the Council on Social Work Education (CSWE), this 20-month learning collaborative will help programs and schools of social work prepare students to lead the charge against the opioid and drug epidemic the United States currently faces.
 Participating schools will gain access to leading experts in the field through a range of training and technical assistance offerings.
 These experts and resources will support participating schools of social work to:

 - Refine and/or expand existing addiction-related coursework;

 - Partner with field placement sites that offer addiction-related services; and